google/gif-for-cli/README.md

 Your Python environment may need these installation tools:

     sudo easy_install3 pip
-    # this should enable a pre-built Pillow wheel to be installed, otherwise you may need to install zlib and libjpeg development libraries so Pillow can compile from source.
+    # This should enable a pre-built Pillow wheel to be installed, otherwise
+    # you may need to install Python, zlib, and libjpeg development libraries
+    # so Pillow can compile from source.
     pip3 install --user wheel

+### Install gif-for-cli:

+Install from PyPI:

+    pip3 install --user gif-for-cli

-Download this repo and run:
+Or download this repo and run:

     python3 setup.py install --user

-Or install from PyPI:

-    pip3 install --user gif-for-cli

-The `gif-for-cli` command will likely be installed into `~/.local/bin`, you may need to put that directory in your $PATH by adding this to your `.profile`:
+The `gif-for-cli` command will likely be installed into `~/.local/bin` or similar, you may need to put that directory in your $PATH by adding this to your `.profile`:

     # Linux
     if [ -d "$HOME/.local/bin" ] ; then